arm/arm-toolchain/CONTRIBUTING.md

 # Contributing to the Arm Toolchain

-The Arm Toolchain repository is a fork of the *llvm-project*, with build scripts to produce Arm Toolchain for Embedded and Arm Toolchain for Linux.
+The Arm Toolchain repository is a fork of the *llvm-project*, with an additional arm-software directory containing build scripts to produce Arm Toolchain for Embedded and Arm Toolchain for Linux, as well as documentation and samples.

-Arm Toolchain for Embedded integrates *llvm-project* with the *picolibc* C-library or the *newlib* C-library via an overlay package.
+Additionally, Arm Toolchain for Embedded can integrate external projects such as the *picolibc* C-library or the *newlib* C-library via an overlay package.

 Contributions are welcome that improve the project in areas including but not limited to: